Get

 Persians are known to be quiet, gentle, and peaceful.
 They enjoy lying around in quiet and serene environments.
 The cat will quickly become attached to people who treat it kindly and are not too loud or rambunctious around it.

 Because of how quiet Persians are, they are best for households with no children.
 However, they can be paired with children as long as your children know how to respect the cat.
-Persians also make good companions for individuals who aren’t home all day since they do not get lonely easily.
+Persians also make good companions for individuals who aren’t home all day since they generally tolerate solitude well.

 Grooming

 Persians are high maintenance.
 Their long coat requires you to use a stainless-steel comb daily.
 The comb will help remove any mats, tangles, and loose hair.
-Daily grooming will keep your cat beautiful and healthy but also minimize shedding around your home.
+Daily grooming will keep your cat beautiful and healthy, and also minimize shedding around your home.

-Unlike many other cats, Persians need to be bathed once a week.
+Unlike many other cats, Persians often require regular bathing, typically every few weeks.
 To prevent tear stains, you must also wipe the Persian’s face daily, especially around the eyes.
-The cat may fight you during bath time at first, but they will quickly become accustomed to the routine.
+The cat may fight you during bath time at first, but many individuals will become accustomed to the routine with gentle handling and positive reinforcement.

 Red Point Himalayan persian cat